• Skip to primary navigation

 Brandi Doming

-This is an incredibly easy gluten-free Mashed Potato Pizza Crust that will suit almost anybody with allergies.
+This is an incredibly easy vegan gluten-free Mashed Potato Pizza Crust that will suit almost anybody with allergies.
 Yes, you can make pizza out of a potato pizza dough!

-4.97 from 28 votes
+4.98 from 35 votes

 Print Recipe Pin Recipe

-Prep Time 35 mins
+Prep Time 35 minutes mins

-Total Time 1 hr 35 mins
+Total Time 1 hour hr 15 minutes mins

 Course Main Course